 A couple of weeks’ ago, in the middle of March 2018, the 3rd annual PixelUp! event took place at Oakfield Farm in Muldersdrift, just 20 minutes from Johannesburg centre.
 The exquisite, tranquil setting proved to be the perfect place to form new UX and product design ideas, connections and perspectives.

 Hosted and run by Farai Madzima, formerly from South Africa and now working for Shopify in Canada as their UX Lead, the three-days of talks and workshops boasted a mix of speakers from the United States, Canada and South Africa.
-Hailing from companies such as Dropbox, Barclays Africa and Intercom, these authors, speakers and experts – who’ve worked on products used by millions around the world every day – shared profound and highly useful insights through a series of in-depth talks and hands-on workshops.
+Hailing from companies such as Dropbox, Barclays Africa and Intercom, these authors, speakers and experts – who’ve worked on products used by millions worldwide every day – shared profound and beneficial insights through a series of in-depth talks and hands-on workshops.

 Some of our Freethinking UX Designers were afforded the opportunity to attend this incredible event.
 They had this to say about their experience: